awilso30/rocketmiles-weather/README.md

 Open index.html in the browser of your choice

-Disable any adblock or popup blockers
+Be sure to disable any adblock or popup blockers as the location api requires this in order to get your location.

-Alternatively you may navigate to: https://awilso30.github.io/rocketmiles-weather/

 <b>How To run tests:</b><br>
 Tests are located in the tests folder.<br>